 Fifteen years later, Jim again had a series of small accidents that involved banging his head.
 This time—boom!—memories of his old life came flooding back!

 He made his way back to the New York home he had shared with Anne and rang the doorbell… on Christmas day.
 (I KNOW, right?!
 Not Nicholas Sparks, we swear!)

-It didn’t take long for them to reconnect and rebuild their life together after that 15-year pause.
+It didn’t take long for them to reconnect and rebuild their life together after what we could call their 15-year hiatus.

 There’s nothing like starting your day ugly-crying over some of the love stories that crop up on this NPR segment where everyday people interview loved ones.

 This true love story in real life reminds us that it’s never too late to find romance.
 MJ Seide’s story is just one of ten tearjerkers in this ideas.TED.com round-up by StoryCorps founder David Isay.